-The College, in collaboration with the Alabama Department of Public Health Office of EMS and Trauma, implemented an EMS oversight program in 2007 to provide continuing education and updated technology to emergency medical services workers and volunteers in the West Alabama counties of Bibb, Choctaw, Dallas, Fayette, Greene, Hale, Lamar, Marengo, Marion, Perry, Pickens, Sumter, Tuscaloosa, and Wilcox counties.
+The College of Community Health Sciences, in collaboration with the Alabama Department of Public Health Office of EMS implemented an EMS oversight program in 2007 to provide continuing education and updated technology to emergency medical services workers and volunteers in the 14 county West Alabama region.

-The College’s EMS program will ensure that licensed emergency medical technicians working or volunteering in West Alabama are in compliance with the Alabama Department of Public Health Office of EMS and Trauma requirements, such as National Incident Management System (NIMS), CPR training, and protocol education and continuing education.
-The program will also serve as an advocate for the Alabama Department of Public Health, helping to ensure that the agency’s goals and objectives regarding EMS data collection are met.
+The College’s EMS program, under the Institute for Rural Health Research (IRHR), ensures that licensed Emergency Medical Technicians working or volunteering in West Alabama are in compliance with the Alabama Department of Public Health & Office of EMS requirements, including the National Incident Management System requirements, CPR training, protocol education and continuing education.
+The program also serves as an advocate for the Alabama Department of Public Health & Office of EMS, helping to ensure that the agency’s goals and objectives for EMS data collection are met.

 Glenn Davis, a Nationally Registered Paramedic, is director of the College’s EMS program.
 Davis has over 40 years of experience with emergency medical services, providing EMT, Advanced-EMT, Intermediate and Paramedic training.
 He also serves as executive director of EMPACT of West Alabama, a nonprofit organization that provides emergency medical and community training programs in West Alabama.